Liberal Democrats Party Pledge Tracker

 Set out a clear and stable roadmap to net zero

-Whilst individual policies have been released, a holistic plan has not been released
+Whilst individual policies have been released, a holistic plan has not been released - progress can be found here

 Expand the market for climate-friendly products and services with steadily higher criteria in public procurement